 That said, there were some differences between the parenting styles in North Carolina and Brooklyn, and I put together a little list of them.

-Parenting Styles: North vs. South
+Styles of Parenting: North vs. South

 - In North Carolina, your kid comes home from preschool singing “Jesus Loves Me.”
 In Brooklyn, your kid comes home from preschool with a hipster friend whose actual name is Jesus.